skipperkongen/das-market/README.md

 # Das market

-Sample purchases from a synthetic market.
+Sample survey and sales data from a market.

 Data: